5 Skills for Success

 • We use this skill to work with others, be effective team members, and to maintain positive relationships at school and at work.

-• Other skills related to collaboration include: building relationships, problem-solving, communication, and managing interactions.
+• It’s related to: building relationships, problem-solving, communication, and managing interactions.

 • Visit these training tools to improve your collaboration skills.